tlienart/Franklin.jl/docs/code/index.md

 ## Live evaluation (Julia)

-Julia code blocks can be evaluated on the fly and their output either displayed as code or re-interpreted as Markdown.
+Julia code blocks can be evaluated on the fly and their output is either displayed as code or re-interpreted as Markdown.

 \note{
     **Evaluation time**: when a code block is created or modified and the page is saved, it will trigger a page build that will _wait_ for the evaluation of the code block to complete.
 So if your code block takes a long time to execute, the page will not be updated before that's done.
-    That being said, if you don't modify the code block, it will only be executed **once** as the output is saved to file.
+    That being said, if you don't modify the code block, it will only be executed **once** as the output is saved to a file.
 }

 Code blocks that _should not_ be evaluated should be added as per standard markdown, so for instance: